Cootamundra Energy Project

 Yes.
 All infrastructure will be removed at the end of the project’s life as part of a planned decommissioning process.

-Several local jobs were created through partnerships with local contractors.
+Jobs were created through partnerships with local contractors.
 We currently employ local contractors to assist with ongoing maintenance during operations.
+Flow Power also partners with local farmers to run sheep on the site which assists with vegetation management, and bushfire risk.

 An Aboriginal Heritage Assessment was undertaken and a survey completed in 2022 with assistance from a representative of the Aboriginal community.
 It was concluded that the only feature of cultural significance near the study area is Muttama Creek, which is not being impacted by the project.